SEBA-Smart-Services/medusa-system-agent/docs/README.md

 5. Copy the downloaded Medusa System Agent config.ini into `%programdata%\medusa-agent`.

 ### Install Chimera
-1. Download the latest version of Chimera Backup Agent for Windows from [here]().
+1. Download the latest version of Chimera Backup Agent for Windows from [here](https://github.com/clivetyphon/chimera-windows/releases).
-2. On the local server, run  chimera-win-xxx.msi to install Chimera.
+2. On the local server, run  `chimera-win-xxx.msi` to install Chimera.
 3. Navigate to `%programfilesx86%\Chimera\Chimera Backup Agent\winservice` and run `install_service_xxx.bat`, where `xxx` is the OS architecture.
-4. Copy the downloaded Chimera `config.ini` into `%programfilesx86%\Chimera\Chimera Backup Agent`.
+4. Copy the downloaded Chimera config, `config.ini` into `%programfilesx86%\Chimera\Chimera Backup Agent`.
+The file must be named `config.ini`.
-7. Copy the downloaded Chimera job config file into `%programfilesx86%\Chimera\Chimera Backup Agent`.
-8. In Windows Services, start Chimera.
+5. In Windows Services, start Chimera.

 ## Troubleshooting
+- Inspect the log files in `%programfilesx86%\Chimera\Chimera Backup Agent\log`.
-Inspect the log files in `%programdata%\medusa-agent\log`.
+- Inspect the log files in `%programdata%\medusa-agent\log`.

 ## Custom deployments
 TODO:
 - explain config file
 - explain how to customize tables

+## DEVELOPERS

-## Building from source
+### Building from source
 Read [cx_Freeze documentation](https://cx-freeze.readthedocs.io/en/latest/).
 Run `python setup.py bdist_msi`

-## Releasing a new version
+### Releasing a new version
 1. On both a 32-bit and 64-bit development Windows machine, uninstall any existing versions.
 2. Develop the python application.
 3. Test the python application.